How to Buy & Sell

 Register in Person

 You can register to bid in person at the sale location before the auction begins.
 You will need to create an account and provide a government-issued proof of identity such as a driver’s license or passport.
-A bank reference may also be required or a deposit.
+A bank reference, deposit or credit card authorisation may also be required as security.

-You can also register on sothebysaustralia.com.au by viewing the forthcoming events and, once you identify the desired auction, click on the hammer icon to register for the selected event.
-Additionally, the Overview page for each auction gives the option to Register to Bid.
+You can also register on sothebysaustralia.com.au by viewing the forthcoming events and, once you identify the desired auction, click on you preferred bidding option for the selected event.
 You must register 24 hours prior to the auction.
 You will need to establish an account with Sotheby’s Australia and provide a government-issued proof of identity such as a driver’s license or passport.
-A bank reference may also be required or a deposit.
+A bank reference, deposit or credit card authorisation may also be required as security.

 How do I place a bid?